Sign up for our daily newsletter

 Latest news, reviews, analysis and opinion, plus unmissable deals for bunkered subscriptions, events, and our commercial partners.

-Immediately adopted by LIV Golf, the Shotgun Start has been around for decades in the professional game.
+Made famous by the LIV Golf League, the Shotgun Start has, in fact, been around for decades in the professional game.

 The format was first used in May 1956, when Jim Russell, the head pro at Walla Walla Country Club in Walla Walla, Washington, fired a shotgun to sound the start of play.

-Also popular in charity events, the starting format has been used on the formerly known European Tour and has a few variations and benefits.
+Also popular in charity events, the format has also been used on the formerly known European Tour and has a few variations and benefits.

 • How does Stableford work?